vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>
 A scala library with tools to operate on data generated from Conviva Heartbeats.
 The library is aimed at data scientists or engineers who run their scripts on Databricks.
 Surgeon is designed to reduce the verbose startup code needed to read the rawlog or session summary data.
-It also simplifies basic but often tedious tasks of data conversion between timestamps, seconds, and milliseconds; manipulating arrays; constructing signed/unsigned/hexadecimal session Ids; cleaning or recoding fields; among others
+It also simplifies basic but often tedious tasks of data conversion between timestamps, seconds, and milliseconds; manipulating arrays; constructing signed/unsigned/hexadecimal session Ids; cleaning or recoding fields; among others.

 For example, surgeon reduces this mess:

 ```